xpack/arm-linux-files/HOW-TO-BUILD.md

 ```

 During the install, the default selections were used.
 The steps are
-identical as above, except the hostname is `ubu16-armhf`.
+the same as for the 64-bit image, except the hostname is `ubu16-armhf`.

 The command to split the file is: